-After the FIRST WORLD WAR, thousands of
+| BRINGING THE WAR HOMEAfter the FIRST WORLD WAR, thousands of

 war memorials were raised to the memory of local men and women who

+gave their lives in the war.
 These memorials were erected on the initiative

 of communities to act as a focus for their remembrance.
 Often they